a-synchronous/rubico/README.md

  * avoid variadic functions; use lists

 ## pipe
-chains together sync or async functions
+chains sync or async functions from left to right
 ```javascript
 y = pipe(functions)(x)
 ```
 `functions` is an array of functions

+`x` is anything

-`x` can be anything; if `x` is a function, pipe chains `functions` in reverse, see [transform](https://github.com/richytong/rubico#transform)
+if `x` is a function, pipe chains `functions` from right to left, see [transform](https://github.com/richytong/rubico#transform)

+`y` is anything

 `y` is the output of running `x` through the chain of `functions`